saurabhpra03/jetpack-compose-login-registration-room-database/README.md

-<p>A sample app demonstrating the use of Jetpack Compose, MVVM architecture, Room Database, and Dagger-Hilt.<p/>
+A sample app demonstrating the use of Jetpack Compose, MVVM architecture, Room Database, and Dagger-Hilt.